ryanbinns/ttwatch/README.md

 Provides programs for communicating with TomTom GPS watches and processing the data they collect.

 1. `ttwatch`  - USB communications program for performing various operations with the watch, including downloading activity data, updating GPS data, and updating firmware.
+2. `ttwatchd` - Daemon program that automatically performs specified functions when a watch is connected to the PC.
-2. `ttbincnv` - Post-processor allowing conversion of the ttbin file formats to either (currently) csv, gpx, kml or tcx  files, using broadly similar formats to the official TomTom file formats.
+3. `ttbincnv` - Post-processor allowing conversion of the ttbin file formats to either (currently) csv, gpx, kml or tcx  files, using broadly similar formats to the official TomTom file formats.
-3. `ttbinmod` - Post-processor allowing modifications to be made to the ttbin file.
+4. `ttbinmod` - Post-processor allowing modifications to be made to the ttbin file.
 Currently, adding/modifying lap markers and truncating the file at the end of the workout (last lap, goal completion etc) are supported.
-4. `ttbin2mysports.sh` - script that enabled uploading to a MapMyFitness account that is linked to a MySports account.
+5. `ttbin2mysports.sh` - script that enabled uploading to a MapMyFitness account that is linked to a MySports account.
 Automatically converts the ttbin file to a TCX file before uploading.